Update: This article was last updated on 15th July 2025 to reflect the accuracy and up-to-date information on the page.

 Unveiling the Quadratic Beast

-A quadratic equation is an algebraic equation where the highest power of the unknown variable (usually represented by x) is 2.
-In other words, it involves terms like x^2 (x squared) and possibly x (x to the first power) and a constant term.
-The general form of a quadratic equation looks like this:
+A quadratic equation is an algebraic equation in which the highest power of the unknown variable (typically x) is 2.
+This means that it has terms such as x^2 (x squared), and possibly x (x to the first power), and a constant.
+Here is the general form of a quadratic equation:

 ax^2 + bx + c = 0

-Here, a, b, and c are constants, and a ≠ 0 (because otherwise, it wouldn’t be a quadratic equation!).
-The goal is to find the values of x that satisfy this equation, also known as the roots or solutions.
+Where a, b, and c are constants, and a ≠ 0 (otherwise it wouldn’t be a quadratic equation!).
+The end goal is to find x (the solutions) so that the equation is satisfied.

-There are a few ways to tackle quadratic equations.
-Sometimes, factoring the left side of the equation might be a breeze, leading you straight to the solutions.
-But what if factoring proves tricky?
-Enter the quadratic formula, a universal key that unlocks the solutions to any quadratic equation.
+There are a few ways to solve quadratic equations.
+Occasionally, you might be lucky enough to factor the left side of the equation easily, paving the way to the solutions.
+However, what if you can’t?
+This is where the quadratic formula comes in as a universally applicable solution to every quadratic equation.

 Recommended Reading: Quadratic formula song: A fun way to learn quadratic equations.